 In answer option D, 'we engaged policy makers on our own initiative' refers to one-to-one engagements and direct meetings with policy makers arranged directly by the signatory.
 Engagement with policy makers may be conducted via paid external service providers that pool investor resources to conduct stewardship, including engagement with policy makers.
 These are often used by investors regardless of size.
 For further guidance, see The investor case for responsible political engagement and Our policy approach.
-Other resources The Global Policy Reference Group, convened by the PRI, supports signatories' public policy engagement with policy makers on responsible investment topics in alignment with the PRI's 6 principles.
-Other resources See also the PRI's policy briefings to aid signatories' understanding of recent developments in responsible investment policy.
+The Global Policy Reference Group, convened by the PRI, supports signatories' public policy engagement with policy makers on responsible investment topics in alignment with the PRI's 6 principles.
+See also the PRI's policy briefings to aid signatories' understanding of recent developments in responsible investment policy.
 See also the PRI's public responses to policy consultations.
 For further research, see the PRI's regulation database, which documents existing financial regulations and policies where ESG factors have been considered alongside investment and other economic areas.
-Logic Dependent on [PGS 39] Gateway to N/A Assessment Assessment criteria 100 points for this indicator.
-100 points for 3 or more selections from A-D. 66 points for 2 selections from A-D. 33 points for 1 selection from A-D. 0 points for E. 'Other' scored as Selecting Other (E) will not be counted as an answer selection by the scoring criteria, provided answer options have been identified as capturing good practice.
-Multiplier High
+[PGS 39] ay to N/A N/A N/A N/A 100 points for this indicator.
+100 points for 3 or more selections from A-D. 66 points for 2 selections from A-D. 33 points for 1 selection from A-D. 0 points for E. 100 points for this indicator.
+100 points for 3 or more selections from A-D. 66 points for 2 selections from A-D. 33 points for 1 selection from A-D.

-Indicator ID PGS 39.2 Dependent on: PGS 39 Sub-section Stewardship: Engagement with policy PRI Principle Type of indicator Gateway to: N/A makers CORE During the reporting year, did your organisation publicly disclose details of your engagement with policy makers conducted as part of your responsible investment approach, including through external investment managers or service providers?
-(A) We publicly disclosed all our policy positions Add link(s): (B) We publicly disclosed details of our engagements with policy makers Add link(s): O (C) No, we did not publicly disclose details of our engagement with policy makers conducted as part of our responsible investment approach during the reporting year Explain why: [Mandatory free text: medium]
+Indicator ID PGS 39.2 Dependent on: PGS 39 Sub-section Stewardship: Engagement with policy Type of indicator Gateway to: N/A makers 2 CORE During the reporting year, did your organisation publicly disclose details of your engagement with policy makers conducted as part of your responsible investment approach, including through external investment managers or service providers? ☐ (A) We publicly disclosed all our policy positions Add link(s): 0 Explain why: [Mandatory free text: medium] Explain why: [Mandatory free text: medium]